haiwera-silk-cd/magento-devdocs/guides/v2.2/rest/generate-local.md

 ## Generate a full REST API reference locally

 The Swagger UI is installed automatically on your server.
-As a result, you can generate live REST API documentation that can include {{site.data.var.ee}} modules, third-party modules, and {% glossarytooltip 55774db9-bf9d-40f3-83db-b10cc5ae3b68 %}extension{% endglossarytooltip %} attributes that have been installed on your system.
+As a result, you can generate live REST API documentation that can include {{site.data.var.ee}} modules, third-party modules, and {% glossarytooltip 55774db9-bf9d-40f3-83db-b10cc5ae3b68 %}扩展{% endglossarytooltip %} attributes that have been installed on your system.
 To view this documentation, go to:

 `http://<magento_host>/swagger`